lao8n/leet_algos/data_structures/graph.md

 Time complexity = O(E + E logV) for binary heap rather than O(E V) for bfs Space complexity = O(E + V)
 Note = only works on weighted graphs with non-negative weights

+Bellman-Ford =
+Note = if n nodes and no negative weight cycle shortest path between two nodes is n-1, if negative weight cycle no solution